mustafatalha222/mustafatalha222-eCommerce-adminPortal/README.md

 ## Configuring

-1. After clone open up folder you will see .env.sample file
+1. After cloning the project, open the folder, and you'll find a file named .env.sample.
-2. Needs to create a free account on superbase and then create a bucket as well for storing images.
+2. Create a free Superbase account and make a new project.
+Create a bucket within this project to store images.
-3. Create .env.local file in root directly same as .env.sample and enter you superbase keys.
+3. In the project's root directory, create a new file named .env.local, similar to .env.sample, and enter your Superbase API keys.
-4. In superbase folder you can see migration.sql file, just copy-paste this in superbase SQL editor.
+4. Inside the "superbase" folder, you'll see a file named migration.sql.
+Simply copy and paste its contents into the Superbase SQL editor.
-5. Under this file you can see seed.sql file, same copy-paste in SQL editor.
+5. In the same folder, you'll find a file named seed.sql.
+Copy and paste its contents into the SQL editor as well.

 ## Building and deploying in production